tobixen/calendar-cli/README.md

 * CalDAV login (working as of version 0.02)
 * Push calendar item into CalDAV server (working as of version 0.02, but both an URL for the caldav server and an URL for the actual calendar has to be given)
 * Config file with CalDAV connection details (working as of version 0.03)
-* Replace calendar-URL with calendar-path
+* Find default calendar-path (working as of version 0.04)
-* Find default calendar-path
+* Export ical file (working as of version 0.05)
-* Show agenda
+* Show agenda (... hit a snag in the underlying libary.  considering to replace the library.)
 * CLI-interface for creating ical todo events
 * Push todo item into CalDAV server